mkuehne-git/necklace-splitting/README.md

 The coloring indicates how much one thief owns per jewel type.
 The colors red and green are used to distinguish between the jewel types.
 Bright yellow (mix between red and green) for instance indicates that one thief owns the majority of both jewel types.

 ## Solve the Necklace splitting Problem
 If both jewel types are equally split between the two thiefs, the length of the necklace segments assigned to each thief must be identical.
-The orange line around the sphere shows this *Solution Band*.
-All solutions must exist on this line.
-This means, that the second cut position is determined by the first cut.
-Furthermore, the *Solutions* (highlighted in blue) can be calculated in linear time.
+The orange line around the sphere shows this solution band (enable with ***Necklacer/Solution Band***).
+All solutions independent from the necklace configuration exist on this line only.

+Given a first cut position, the second possible cut can be calculated directly.
+The solutions (enable with ***Necklace/Solutions***) for a given necklace configuration can be calculated in linear time by iterating through the jewels.

 ![Solving necklace-split](./src/images/necklace-with-solution.png)